עברית | English |

 Laying of Teffilin and Encouragement At Site of Rocket Attack

-Chabad Ashkelon working to calm and encourage residents of Ashkelon, here taking teffilin to them at site of latest rocket attack.
+Chai Ashkelon working to calm and encourage residents of Ashkelon, here taking teffilin to them at site of latest rocket attack.
 Regarding teffilin it is written “and the nations saw that the name of HaShem is upon you and were thus fearful of you.”
 After numerous rockets have landed in the area, we have no one but HaShem to thank for keeping us safe

 Pupils Play in Hallways